raylight75/cms/readme.md

 Documentation for the this project it's not ready yet.
-If you want to test repository just clone it and import cms.sql file in MySql Database, clear user table with demo data and register new user with admin permission.
+If you want to test repository just clone it and import cms.sql file in MySql Database, use username admin@admin.com pass adminadmin, create or register new user and make test order.

 ## Demo Page